What can Christians learn from reading works of fiction?

 Upper year students can enrol in a Senior Writing Project course where they, under the supervision of a writing specialist, meet in a workshop format to practice different genres and styles.

 Students can take a semester abroad at Oxford University in England with opportunities to visit theatrical productions, museums, and historical sites that provide an excellent context for material covered in classes.
 Anna Bailey '21 sought adventure and credits the Oxford Programme for refining her academic skills and interests.
+The Uganda Studies Program provides students with a unique opportunity to travel and do reflective, analytical, practical writing based on their experiences.

 is the curriculum pastor at The Meeting House where she helps create kids' and youth curricula that's used by churches worldwide.
 She has recently published a book on raising disciples and making faith matter to kids.